How To Image FreeBSD Systems Using ``tbku``

 and actually do the restore from there.

 1. Boot the FreeBSD installation disk.

-2. Now we have to prepare the disk to receive a FreeBSD
+2. Prepare the disk to receive a FreeBSD filesystem::

 Select the target drive